 From the remaining universe of ETFs to choose from, I picked ETFs from a variety of sectors, geographies, and strategies.
 I also selected funds that have reasonable expense ratios—given their specialties, many of these cost more than a bland broad-market ETF, but they’re fair or low for their category.

-An Important Note About Dividend ETFs
+An Important Note About Dividend ETFs’ Distributions

 DepositPhotos

 One last thing to know before diving into any dividend ETF: Their distributions tend to reflect the cash dividend payments of their underlying holdings.

-In other words, what you’re getting from an ETF in a quarter is more or less your share of all the dividends that all of the holdings made within that quarter.
+What you’re getting from an ETF in a quarter is more or less your share of all the dividends that all of the holdings made within that quarter.
 But sometimes, individual components don’t always pay within each given quarter (even if they pay quarterly).
 Also, they occasionally increase regular dividends, make special payouts, or cut or even suspend regular dividends.
-As a result, ETFs can have “lumpy” distributions that change from one quarter to the next.

 If you’ve not yet reached retirement, this inconsistency probably won’t matter to you at all.
 But it could be problematic—or at the least, worth planning around—if you are in retirement and heavily depend on dividend income to pay your regular bills.
 So especially if you’re in the latter boat, when you research dividend funds, I highly suggest not just looking at yield, but at distribution history, too.